AdobeDocs/experience-manager-cloud-manager.en/help/using/custom-permissions.md

    ![Edit permission items](/help/assets/edit-permission-items.png)

-1. Tap or click the plus (`+`) icon next to the permission item to add it to the column **Included Permission Items**.
+1. Click the plus (`+`) icon next to the permission item to add it to the column **Included Permission Items**.

-   * Tap or click the `i` icon next to a permission item to learn more about it.
+   * Click the `i` icon next to a permission item to learn more about it.

-1. Tap or click the **Add all** button at the top of the **Available Permissions** column to add all permissions.
-Likewise tap or click **Remove all** to remove all the previously selected permissions.
+1. Click the **Add all** button at the top of the **Available Permissions** column to add all permissions.
+Likewise click **Remove all** to remove all the previously selected permissions.

-1. Tap or click **Save** when you are finished defining the permission items for your new product profile.
+1. Click **Save** when you are finished defining the permission items for your new product profile.

 Your new product profile is now saved with its custom permissions.